pvanlaake/CFtime/README.md

 In a typical process, you would combine multiple data files into a single data set to analyze a feature of interest.
-To continue the previous example of precipitation in the Central America domain using CORDEX data, you can calculate the average precipitation per month for the period 2041 - 2050 as follows:
+To continue the previous example of precipitation in the Central America domain using CORDEX data, you can calculate the precipitation per month for the period 2041 - 2050 as follows:

 ``` r
 library(CFtime)